Christina Rossetti: Interweaving Poetry and Art

 In 1868 the selection jury accepted her work A Mandoline Player for the Paris Salon.
 The Romantic style work is one of only two paintings from the first decade of her career that is extant.

 With the outbreak of the Franco-Prussian War, Cassatt returned to the United States in 1870.
 Her father refused to pay for her art supplies.
-She tried to make an independent living by exhibiting her works, but was unsuccessful.
-She also had problems with a lack of artworks to study while staying in America.
+She tried to make an independent living by exhibiting her works but was unsuccessful.
+She also had problems with a lack of artwork to study while staying in America.
 Due to these obstacles, Cassatt considered giving up art.

 The French art scene was in a process of change.
 Radical artists were rejecting the accepted academic traditions.
 The Impressionists were forming their movement.
 Mary Cassatt continued to work in the traditional manner.
 She was submitting works to the Salon for over ten years, with increasing frustration, before joining the Impressionists.

 Cassatt continued to express criticism of the politics and prevailing conventional taste of the Salon.
-Also, the neglect of women’s works was bothering her.
+Also, the neglect of women’s work was bothering her.
 She realized that only artists that had connections to the jury were being accepted.
-In 1877, both her entries were rejected, and for the first time in seven years, she had no works in the Salon.
-Finally, Edgar Degas invited her to show her works with the Impressionists.
+In 1877, both her entries were rejected, and for the first time in seven years, she had no work in the Salon.
+Finally, Edgar Degas invited her to show her works to the Impressionists.
+It was through her association with the Impressionists that Mary Cassatt created Little Girl in a Blue Armchair, a tender and intimate portrait of a young girl lost in thought, which has become one of her most iconic works.

 Mary Cassatt accepted Degas’ invitation with enthusiasm.
 She felt comfortable with the Impressionists, often meeting with them privately and at exhibitions.
 She also hoped for bigger commercial success selling paintings to the sophisticated Parisians who preferred the avant-garde.